breineke93/Processing/README.md

 * Clean up code
 * Better center the mask circles when changing the amount of rows
 * Better determine the Nr. of mask circles to draw regarding the size of the image (never clipped)

+## SubCircles
+Draws iterations of circles within each other, each iteration tinted differently.
+### Controls
+* Change amount of passes: Left and right
+* Change amount of starting circles: Up and down
+* Random colors: c
+* Save image: i
+* Reset: r